 There are plenty of tools for writing to USB drives on Linux, but most are specialized to writing bootable USB images of one distro.
-For example, Fedora has its own tool which makes Fedora Live USB, and other distros also have the same.
-If you try to write something else, it might or might not work as expected and on forums will tell you that this software is not for that.
+For example, fedora has its own tool which makes Fedora Live USB, and other distros also have the same.
 So we decided to find and test a generic ISO writing tool for USB and SD cards.
-It is called Etcher and it is still in beta phase but it is quite usable.
+It is called Etcher and it is still in beta phase (at time of writing this article) but it is quite usable.

 The etcher GUI is installed same way on any distribution because it is an AppImage.
 So first we download etcher AppImage from the official site.
-You can use also following command to download it for terminal, but it will download the version that was current in time writing of this article.
+You can use also download it for the terminal, but it will download current version at the time writing of this article.
 For latest version use official site.

 We need to set executable and access permissions to the AppImage